PEPPER: Perception-Guided Perturbation for Robust Backdoor Defense in Text-to-Image Diffusion Models: Introduction

-In this work, we propose PEPPER, a simple yet effective method for backdoor defense built on the idea of perturbing the input prompt.
-Intuitively, since backdoor triggers are embedded within the input text, strategically perturbing the caption can disrupt these triggers and allow faithful image generation once the triggers no longer exist.
+In this work, we propose PEPPER, a simple yet effective framework for backdoor defense built on the idea of restoring faithful image generation by perturbing the input text.
+Since backdoor triggers are embedded within the input text, strategically perturbing the caption can neutralize these triggers.
 The design of perturbation in PEPPER stems from two key observations.
-First, some tokens that differ semantically may nonetheless produce highly similar visual outputs (e.g. latte and beige beverage).
-Leveraging this fact allows us address backdoor attacks that influence not only the trigger token but also its neighbors (e.g. synonyms) in the text space.
+First, tokens that differ semantically may nonetheless produce highly similar visual outputs (e.g. latte and beige beverage).
+Leveraging this fact allows us to address backdoor attacks that influence the trigger token and its neighbors in the text space.
 Second, some existing attack methods consider a naive setting where the input prompts are short and simple.
 Their attack success rates drop substantially when encountering realistic, longer captions with richer details.
-Intentionally lengthening the input prompt by adding relevant details can help mitigating backdoor attacks.
-Thus, PEPPER creates a lengthened input prompt by adding unobtrusive, relevant details while simultaneously requires the rewritten caption to be semantically distant yet visually similar, aiming to escape from attacks while preserving generation quality.
+Thus as shown in Figure~\ref{fig:mechanism}, PEPPER creates a lengthened input by adding unobtrusive details while simultaneously requires the rewritten caption to be semantically distant yet visually similar, aiming to escape from attacks while preserving generation quality.

-In summary, we propose PEPPER, a simple yet effective perception-guided textual perturbation strategy for defending T2I diffusion models against backdoor attacks.
-Experiments show that PEPPER is especially effective against text-encoder–based backdoor attacks, and it can be used as a plug-and-play module alongside any existing defenses to improve robustness across attack families.
+In summary, we propose PEPPER for defending T2I models against backdoors.
+Experiments show that PEPPER is especially effective against text-encoder–based backdoor attacks, and it can be used as a plug-and-play module alongside any existing defenses to improve robustness across attacks.